NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`E-susceptibilities` [ list of `susceptibility` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 List of dispersive susceptibilities (see below) added to the dielectric constant ε in order to model material dispersion.
 Defaults to none.
-See also [Material dispersion in Meep](Materials.md#material-dispersion).
+See also: [Material Dispersion](Materials.md#material-dispersion).
 For backwards compatibility, synonyms of `E-susceptibilities` are `E-polarizations` and `polarizations`.

 **`H-susceptibilities` [ list of `susceptibility` class ]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 List of dispersive susceptibilities (see below) added to the permeability μ in order to model material dispersion.
 Defaults to none.
-See also [Material dispersion in Meep](Materials.md#material-dispersion).
+See also: [Material Dispersion](Materials.md#material-dispersion).
 For backwards compatibility, a synonym of `H-susceptibilities` is `perfect-metal`.

 **`perfect-metal`**